 Book Japan Airlines Business or First Class

-Or what about flying in style to Japan once it reopens?
-When you’re flying 13-plus hours to Asia, it’s worth some extra miles to fly in comfort.
+Or what about flying in style to Japan now that it's open again?
+When you’re flying 10-plus hours to Asia, it’s worth some extra miles to fly in comfort.
 How about a SkySuite?

 Japan Airlines has one of the world’s best business class seats out there, and they're called SkySuites.
 In the right seat, it’s both spacious and insanely private.
 Some of the best food you’ll find in the sky doesn’t hurt either.